 The set-up instructions in the box are a little ambiguous and entering my birthday was tedious.
 However, once I synced my Fitbit with my mobile phone the instructions in the Fitbit app were super easy to follow.
 After you have bought your tracker head to the Fitbit website to watch the how-to videos under the help menu.
-The support pages are well designed and helpful.
+The support pages are well-designed and helpful.

 Fitbit Charge 2 Features

 Fitbit has reimagined the Fitbit Charge HR, its most popular fitness wristband, with some great features.
-This new model boasts a screen size which is four times larger making usability a dream.
+This new model boasts a screen size that is four times larger making usability a dream.
 The battery life is reasonably good and lasts nearly a week before it needs charging by USB.

 The trackers work with a 3-axis accelerometer which is used to track movement.
 The detection of floors is measured by an altimeter.
-The PurePulse software offers automatic, continuous wrist based tracking for all-day health insights and workout intensity.
+The PurePulse software offers automatic, continuous wrist-based tracking for all-day health insights and workout intensity.
 I like the reminder to move every hour because I can sit for hours at my computer and you might have heard of the saying “sitting is the new smoking”.

 My favourite part of having a fitness tracker are looking at the weekly statistics on a computer – you can see graphs and scores for the total number of steps, total distance, total floors climbed, total calories burned, weight change and average sleep duration.

 The tracker is designed to be paired with your mobile phone where you can see a simplified version of the reporting using an app.